 Given are two congruent circles with two equal chords.
-The angle subtended to the centre from the chord of one of the circles is given.
-The task is to find the angle subtended by the chord to the centre of another circle.
+The angle subtended to the center from the chord of one of the circles is given.
+The task is to find the angle subtended by the chord to the center of another circle.

 Input: z = 48 Output: 48 degrees Input: z = 93 Output: 93 degrees

 - In triangle AOB and PXQ